 Baltimore County Police Department K9 Unit

 The K9 Unit handles 10,000 calls for service a year.
-Patrol dogs are cross trained in CDS or Explosives detection.
-The dogs provide support to all units of the Baltimore County Police Department, as well as other jurisdictions.
+Patrol dogs are cross trained in controlled and dangerous substance or explosives detection.
+The dogs provide support to all units of the department, as well as other jurisdictions.

 Patrol dogs go through sixteen weeks of Patrol Training and eight weeks of Specialty Training.
 Specialty dogs go through eight weeks of Specialty Training.
 All of the dogs are continuously re-trained monthly throughout the year.
 They are re-certified twice every year.